Satisfactory Academic Progress

 order to be eligible to receive federal Title IV funds.
 These standards are:

-1. A minimum cumulative GPA of 2.0 or greater.
+1. Qualitative: A minimum cumulative GPA of 2.0 or greater.

-2. A minimum cumulative completion rate (credit hours earned/credit hours attempted) of 67%.
+2. Quantitative: A minimum cumulative completion rate (credit hours earned/credit hours attempted) of 67%.

-3. An earned credential within 150% of the published credits required to complete your current program of study.
+3. An earned credential within 150% of the published credits required to complete your current program of study (Maximum Timeframe).

-After your first semester of not meeting the GPA and/or the completion percentage standards, you will be placed on a “Warning.”
+After your first semester of not meeting the qualitative or quantitative standards, you will be placed on a “Warning.”
 You still have eligibility for financial aid at this time, but must work to meet the standards.

-After the second semester of not meeting the GPA and/or completion percentage standards, you will be suspended from financial aid, and are ineligible for funds.
+After the second semester of not meeting the qualitative and quantitative standards, you will be suspended from financial aid, and are ineligible for funds.
 SAP is a cumulative measurement.
 The GPA, completion percentage, and attempted credits, are not erased after any period of time.

 Once you have exceeded the 150% point of the time frame required to complete your program, you are suspended from financial aid, and are ineligible for funds.
 There are no “warning” periods for maximum timeframe (MTF), this is automatic once the 150% is reached.